-Please do yourself a favor and make yourself a meal plan keeping in mind the kinds of foods you can buy and checking what’s on sale so you can stretch your dollar.
+Please do yourself a favor and make yourself a meal plan (a budget meal plan is completely possible with the right ingredients, but a meal plan can save you money!) keeping in mind the kinds of foods you can buy and checking what’s on sale so you can stretch your dollar.

 Cheap food doesn’t have to mean low nutritional value.
 Some great inexpensive healthy options are whole grains, vegetables, and beans!

 One of my absolute favorite–must-have staples is brown rice.
 I purchased a 25lb bag of brown rice this week from Costco for $14.29.

 Serving size: 1/4 cup dry rice. (note: 1 cup of dry rice is about 2.5 cups cooked)